10 of My Favorite “Hidden Gems” In Seattle

 Once upon a time there was a little old lady who refused to sell her home to the rich developers.
 Reminiscent of something part Joni Mitchell melody, part Disney classic, I love sending people to Edith’s house because I think the story of this little old standout is the perfect representation of local Seattle pride and spirit.

-Uwajimaya & Kubota Garden
+Uwajimaya &Β Kubota Garden

-In the mid 1880’s there was a large wave of Japanese immigrants who settled in Seattle.
+Screen Shot 2015-01-27 at 9.45.38 AMIn the mid 1880’s there was a large wave of Japanese immigrants who settled in Seattle.

 The Japanese have strong cultural roots in Seattle, and despite our rocky history, Seattle has greatly benefited from the priceless art, architecture, gardens and family values these citizens brought to our beautiful city.
 I would be remiss if I didn’t mention Uwajimaya an amazing Asian Market where you could easily get lost for half a day in the bookstore or amid pottery and other Asian goods.